tychonievich/graphics/md/text/rays.md

 - Ignore intersections with the (part of the) object that emitted the ray.
     For sphere reflections and shadows this means ignoring the sphere.
     For sphere transparency it means ignoring the same entering/exiting intersection of the sphere.
-    For triangle meshes is means ignoring the triangle and its immediate neighbors.
+    For triangle meshes it means ignoring the triangle and its immediate neighbors.

 - Require particular directional interfacing.
     If all of your geometry is in the form of non-intersecting closed surface meshes